Sally A.M. Hogenboom

 Windsurfing Curaçao, Spaanse Water, Curaçao

-Full-time employement during the summer of 2017.
-Responsible for teaching beginner windsurfing, organizing childrens' summer camps, guiding on SUP tours.
+Full-time employment during the summer of 2017.
+Responsible for teaching beginner windsurfing, organizing children's' summer camps, guiding SUP tours.

 • Windsurfing